Joint Score-Threshold Optimization for Interpretable Risk Assessment: Experiments

-Figure \ref{fig:cohort_division} illustrates how we partition the 54,209 patient encounters into three cohorts based on fall events and targeted intervention receipt.
-The key insight is that intervention receipt creates asymmetric information about true risk: while falls indicate high risk regardless of interventions (since interventions failed to prevent them), the absence of falls has different interpretations depending on intervention status.
-We partition patient encounters into three cohorts with distinct labeling strategies: \begin{itemize} \item Fall cohort: All encounters with at least one fall event, regardless of targeted interventions applied.
-These encounters are labeled \textit{Safe High-Risk}. \item Reference cohort: Encounters with no targeted interventions throughout the encounter, and no fall events.
-These encounters are labeled \textit{Safe Low-Risk}. \item Intervention cohort: Encounters with at least one targeted intervention during the encounter, and no fall events.
+We partition patient encounters into three cohorts with distinct labeling strategies: \begin{itemize}[leftmargin=*] \item \textbf{Fall cohort:} All encounters with at least one fall event, regardless of targeted interventions applied.
+These encounters are labeled high-risk. \item \textbf{Reference cohort:} Encounters with no targeted interventions throughout the encounter, and no fall events.
+These encounters are labeled low-risk. \item \textbf{Intervention cohort:} Encounters with at least one targeted intervention during the encounter, and no fall events.
 These encounters are considered to have uncertain risk, and are not labeled for the optimization. \end{itemize}

-The extreme imbalance in cohort sizes--with 80.7\% of patients in the ambiguous intervention cohort--underscores why standard supervised learning approaches fail in this setting.
-Simply assigning these 43,799 patients to a risk category based on their JHFRAT scores or fall outcomes would introduce massive label noise, as we would be guessing the counterfactual (what would have happened without interventions) for the majority of our training data.
-Our partial supervision approach instead acknowledges this uncertainty explicitly, training only on the 10,410 patients (19.3\%) for whom we have confident labels while reserving the intervention cohort for post-optimization validation to assess how the optimized models generalize to the ambiguous majority.
+The extreme imbalance in cohort sizes underscores why standard supervised learning approaches fail in this setting.
+Simply assigning the 38,643 intervention cohort patients to a risk category based on their JHFRAT scores or fall outcomes would introduce massive label noise, as we would be guessing the counterfactual (what would have happened without interventions) for the majority of our training data.
+Our partial supervision approach instead acknowledges this uncertainty explicitly, training only on the 8,348 patients (17.8\% of included encounters) for whom we have confident labels while reserving the intervention cohort for post-optimization validation to assess how the optimized models generalize to the ambiguous majority.